Orders Management Quickstart Guide

 try {

-const status = await client.system.healthCheck();
+const health = await this.client.health.check();

 } catch (error) {